Rakam is an analytics platform that allows you to create your analytics services.

 or directly use Rakam API.
 You may also consult to API documentation for details of the API.

-We also provide docker-compose definition for Postgresql backend.
+We also provide a docker-compose definition for a Postgresql backend.
 Create a

-docker-compose.yml with from this definition and run the command
+docker-compose.yml with this definition and run the command

 You can set config variables for Rakam instance using environment variables.
 All properties in config.properties file can be set via environment variable

 store.adapter=postgresql you need to set environment variable